SYGong/sygong.github.io/_posts/2019-01-22-a-practical-evaluation-of-radio-signal-strength-for-ranging-based-localization.md

 - **effective range**: Integral over the probability of making a RSS measurement at a particular distance
 $$p(\mathit{measurement}| d)$$ weighted by the probability of finding a neighbor at that distance $$\Pi * d^2$$.

 **Note:** [Article](article_link) does not explain what $$\Pi$$ is.
 They are probably assuming nodes' projection onto 2D plane follows uniform distribution so that the probability of finding a neighbor is proportional to the area of circle with radius $$d$$, i.e. proportional to $$\pi d^2$$.
+However this is not
 {: .notice}

-Noise is the standard deviation σ of all RSS values that may be observed at a particular distance in a Mobile Computing and Communications Review, Volume 1, Number 2 2 given environment.

-Much greater variation can be observed by placing a single pair of nodes in more than one location, due to the effects of changing environmental factors such as trees or walls.

-.
-Finally, individual radios
-can vary significantly in both transmission strength and receptivity, especially in cheap, low-power radios

-We collected the RSS data in this study using a novel data collection technique that we presented in [35], which uses a specially generated 2D topology of 30 nodes where each pair of nodes in the topology measure a different distance.

-three characteristics
+ However, we also show that this result is highly sensitive to subtle environmental factors such as the grass height, radio enclosure, and elevation of the nodes from the ground.

 [article_link]: http://www.chriskarlof.com/papers/whitehouse07practical.pdf